Happy-Yasuo/MSc-Project/README.md

 Network with more complex structure (two hidden layers) has been tested and it is not as good as network with 1 hidden layer(difficult to optimize loss.).

-Now action space of more action numbers is under training.

 | Numbers of actions | Coverage in MultiWoz 2.1| Match rate for rule-based expert   |
 | -------------------|-------------------------|----------------------------------- |